CodePath-ios-group7-project/CodePath-ios-project/README.md

     * (?/?) send **message** to item owner
     * (?/?) purchase item (optional)

-#### part 3:  this part involve post，wishlist，message APIs, the layout is simimlar.
+#### part 3:  this part involve post，wishlist，message APIs, the layout is simimlar. -- Christian Dung Nguyen
 * Item Detail Screen
     * (Read/GET)Query the deatils of a item (price, location, title, picture, discrition...) [or you can use the data from previous creen's query]
     * (?/?) add post to **wishlist**